tplisson/hcta/objectives/section3/README.md

 ## 3a	- Install and version Terraform providers

+Terraform providers are plugins that enable Terraform to interface with the API layer of various cloud platforms and environments.

 The default way to install provider plugins is from a provider registry.

 Terrform Registry